-In the United Kingdom, the foodservice sector is the 4th largest consumer driven market with over 263,000 outlets.
-In 2006, the market was worth over £35 billion (\$68.25 billion).
+In the United Kingdom, the HRI sector is the 4th largest segment of the consumer driven market following food retail, motoring and clothing and footwear with over 263,000 outlets.
+In 2006, the UK eating out of home market was worth £38 billion (\$76.38 billion).
 The major players within the UK catering business include the following: Aramark, Brakes, 3663 First For Foodservice and Whitbread.
 Best prospects for the foodservice industry include: snack foods, seafood, fruit, cooking sauces, frozen foods and many other products sought by cash rich UK consumers.

-Includes PSD Changes: No Includes Trade Matrix: No Unscheduled Report London [UK1] [UK]
+Includes PSD Changes: No Includes Trade Matrix: No Annual Report London [UK1] [UK]